isax785/api-file-transfer/doc/00_overview.md

 Specs/Implementation:

+- client
-- client retrieves the filename from the response header
+  - retrieves the filename from the response header;
+  - saves the file locally via the dedicated dialog.
 - server response with the file via `send_file` method (`flask` library)

 `@app.route("/upload_file", methods=['POST'])`